Deandre Ayton NBA Playoffs Player Props: Suns vs. Clippers

-Deandre Ayton and the rest of the Phoenix Suns hit the court versus the Los Angeles Clippers in the NBA Playoffs on Saturday, at 3:30 PM ET.
+Deandre Ayton and his Phoenix Suns teammates match up versus the Los Angeles Clippers in the 2023 NBA Playoffs, at 10:00 PM ET on Tuesday.

-With prop bets available for Ayton, let's dive into some stats and trends to assist you in making good picks.
+Below we will look at Ayton's stats and trends, helping you make good selections on prop bets.

 Deandre Ayton Prop Bets vs. the Clippers